Capital & Risk Management: Business Resiliency

 Business continuity

-The primary objective of business continuity is to ensure that the company is prepared to respond to, and recover from, an unexpected disruption.
+The primary objective of business continuity is to ensure that the company is prepared to respond to, and recover from, an unexpected business disruption.
 This requires a solid understanding of the risks to our operational structure and involves contingency planning and testing of hundreds of business processes across Travelers.
 We have inventoried our business processes and categorized them according to their criticality and urgency to the company, and we have tailored our resiliency measures accordingly.

 In addition, as a fundamental part of our enterprise supplier management program, we identify supplier risks and mitigating controls, enabling the company to make informed decisions throughout the life cycle of a supplier relationship.
 Specifically, we assess the business continuity and disaster recovery risk of our suppliers to evaluate their overall business resiliency, recovery capabilities and limitations.
-And we create contingency plans detailing how the company will continue to operate if a supplier becomes unavailable.

 Disaster recovery